gabetucker2/gostack/documentation/overview.md

  <img src="../images/gostack_StackSample2.png" width="40%" style="margin-bottom: 10px;"/>

  Pretty straight-forward!
 But what if we want to make something more complicated, like a matrix?
-Let's do that here, fiting an array with four elements to a 2x2 matrix:
+Let's do that here, fitting an array with four elements to a 2x2 matrix:

  ```
  myMatrix := MakeStackMatrix([]int {1, 3, 2, 4}, nil, []int {2, 2})